my-cs-user/case-study/README.md

 ## Usage
 - Visit `http://localhost:3000` in your browser to view the application.
+- Register with a new user and login.
 - You can view students and employees by selecting between Courses and Departments.